Ending your J-1 Program

 If, at the end of your J-1 program, you would like a certificate of completion, please contact your J-1 specialist.

-If you plan on leaving your appointment and the U.S. earlier than expected, you must inform IFSS and your host department.
-Updating your program end date is important because it may affect the date you can return to the United States on a new J-1 program or in another nonimmigrant status and your health insurance payments.
+If you plan on leaving your appointment and the U.S. earlier than the end date on your DS-2019, you must inform IFSS and your host department.
+Updating your program end date is important because it may affect the date you can return to the United States on a new J-1 program or in another nonimmigrant status.
 Notifying IFSS is important because you will be responsible for paying for your SHIP insurance through your original end date even if you have already left the U.S. Your UW department must submit a shorten program request before you leave the U.S.

 J-1 scholars and their J-2 dependents have a 30-day grace period after the program ends before they must leave the U.S. During these 30 days, you are not allowed to continue working in your department.
 You can lawfully remain in the U.S. to travel or take care of personal affairs.